meom-group/CDFTOOLS/README.md

 ## Using CDFTOOLS

 #### Cloning the git repository
-To retrieve a copy of the SynthPro source code and create a working directory, run the following on the command line:
+To retrieve a copy of the CDFTOOLS source code and create a working directory, run the following on the command line:

 ```> git clone https://github.com/meom-group/CDFTOOLS```